bingeboy/vim101/02-basics.md

 #Basic Commands
 ###normal mode movements
-(recommended to not rely on arrow keys by beginners.
+Recommended to not rely on arrow keys by beginners.

 ```
         k